 Reesha joined Watsi on June 30th, 2015.
-Four years ago, Reesha became the 1315th member to automatically support a new Watsi patient every month.
-Since then, 4,273 more people have become monthly donors!
-Reesha's most recent donation supported Rebecca, a newborn from Tanzania, to fund surgery for hydrocephalus.
+Five years ago, Reesha became the 1315th member to automatically support a new Watsi patient every month.
+Since then, 4,517 more people have become monthly donors!
+Reesha's most recent donation supported Delvin, a 3-month-old baby from Tanzania, to fund hydrocephalus treatment.

 Rebecca is a two-week-old baby girl from Tanzania who was born with spina bifida.
 She was delivered in a local hospital and referred to the district hospital for better management.
 Rebecca has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
 As a result of her condition, Rebecca has been experiencing a swell on her back.
 Without treatment, Rebecca will experience severe physical and developmental delays.
 She had surgery recommended but her family was not able to raise the money needed.
 Rebecca's parents were referred to our facility by a friend where she was enrolled in the program for surgical funding.
 Rebecca's parents are peasant farmers.
 Their reliance on small scale farming limits their ability to raise sufficient funds for her treatment.
 They appeal for help.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,238 to cover the cost of surgery for Rebecca that will treat her hydrocephalus.
 The procedure will drain the excess fluid from Rebecca's brain.
 This will reduce intracranial pressure and greatly improve her quality of life.
 With proper treatment, Rebecca will hopefully develop into a strong, healthy young girl.
 Rebecca’s mother says, “our daughter needs this surgery but the cost if very high for us to afford please help us.”